 Deciding on a Wood Flooring Product

-I was unwavering in my desire to add wood flooring to as many rooms as our renovation budget would allow in the fixer upper.
-We have renovated the whole place DIY style ourselves.
+I was unwavering in my desire to add wood flooring to as many rooms as our renovation budget would allow in the fixer upper we renovated DIY style by ourselves.

-Since we lived happily with white oak hardwoods in the prior home we designed and built, I was sold on incorporating the same material to keep enjoying the warmth, beauty, comfort, and durability of the material.
+Since we lived happily with white oak hardwoods in our prior home, I was sold on incorporating the same material to keep enjoying the warmth, beauty, comfort, and durability of the material.